< /> < />

 If you’re wondering whether chia seeds for weight loss are worth the hype, you're about to find out.

-While they’re not a magical fat-melting solution (wouldn’t that be nice?), eating chia seeds for weight loss can absolutely support your healthy weight management goals.
+While they’re not a magical fat-melting solution (wouldn’t that be nice?), eating chia seeds for weight loss can support your healthy weight management goals.

-The secret lies in their high fibre content, which helps to slow digestion, keep you feeling full, and prevent blood sugar spikes that can lead to cravings.
+The secret lies in their high fibre content, which helps to slow digestion, keep you feeling full and prevent blood sugar spikes that can lead to cravings.

 You may recall that chia seeds can absorb up to 10 times their weight in water [3].
 This gel-like substance expands your stomach contents, triggering satiety signals that tell your brain you’re full — before you reach for that second helping of dessert.